DerrickLamers/grblwiki/Grbl-v1.1-Interface.md

 #### Feedback Messages

 Feedback messages provide non-critical information on what Grbl is doing, what it needs, and/or provide some non-real-time data for the user when queried.
 Not too complicated.
-Feedback message are always enclosed in `[]` brackets, except for the startup line execution message which begins with an open chevron character `>`.
+Feedback messages are always enclosed in `[]` brackets, except for the startup line execution message which begins with an open chevron character `>`.

 - **Non-Queried Feedback Messages:** These feedback messages that may appear at any time and is not part of a query are listed and described below.
 They are usually sent as an additional helpful acknowledgement of some event or command executed.
 These always start with a `[MSG:` to denote their type.